 If the nerve is only pinched for a short time (say your leg falls asleep during one of your professor's endless lectures), then the odds are that no permanent damage will occur.
 Once the gabfest stops and you have a chance to stretch out and restore the nerve pathway, your leg will wake up and be as good as new.
 But repeated crimping and twisting of nerves can lead to chronic pain, and even permanent damage.
 Carpal tunnel syndrome and tennis elbow are both examples of chronic pain that can be caused by repeated compression of nerves.

 The numbness, burning, or tingling that accompanies pinched nerves is the body's way of telling you that it's time to take five, catch your breath, wiggle around, touch your toes, call half-time, have a break, get some air, stretch your legs, take a breather, visit the water cooler, or go for a walk.

-If you experience tingling, pain, burning sensations, or numbness in your extremities (arms, legs, fingers, or toes) that last for a while after you change positions, or that reoccur on a regular basis, it's time to check things out with your health care provider.
+If you experience tingling, pain, burning sensations, or numbness in your extremities (arms, legs, fingers, or toes) that last for a while after you change positions, or that reoccur on a regular basis, it's time to check things out with your primary care provider.
 S/he may be able to recommend preventative measures (e.g., rest and/or wrist supports for folks who spend all day pecking away at a keyboard).
 In more serious cases, prescription medicine, such as corticosteroids to reduce inflammation, or physical therapy to help un-kink twisted nerves, may be needed.
-If you are a student at Columbia you can make an appointment with Primary Care Medical Services by logging into Open Communicator or by calling x4-2284.
-If you're not at Columbia, contact your health care provider to talk about possible strategies to address your concerns.
+Contact your primary care provider to talk about possible strategies to address your concerns.

 Here's hoping the pinch is not permanent!